pobradovic08/PyTR/README.md

 of rules for:
 - Ignoring devices or/and interfaces (regexp matching of hostname or `ifName`)
 - Ignoring IP addresses (matching prefixes in CIDR notation — `192.0.2.0/24`)
+- Exclusion of HSRP VIP addresses
 - Default and per host community strings (regexp matching of hostname)
 - List of name servers to query
-- List of name servers to update
+- List of name servers to update (*not working atm*)
 - List of domain names to build FQDN with
 - Connector configuration